Category Archives: Linux

 That’s not to say that there was institutional support for what I was doing.
 It was, after all, a small school.
 Larger schools might have introduced BASIC or maybe Logo in high school.
 But I had already taught myself BASIC, Pascal, and C by the time I was somewhere around 12 years old.
 So I wouldn’t have had any use for that anyhow.

 There were programming contests occasionally held in the area.
 Schools would send teams.
 My school didn’t really “send” anybody, but I went as an individual.
-One of them was run by a local college (but for jr. high or high school students.
+One of them was run by a local college but for jr. high or high school students.
 Years later, I met one of the professors that ran it.
-He remembered me, and that day, better than I did.
+He remembered me, and that day, better than I remembered him.
 The programming contest had problems one could solve in BASIC or Logo.
 I knew nothing about what to expect going into it, but I had lugged my computer and screen along, and asked him, “Can I write my solutions in C?”
 He was, apparently, stunned, but said sure, go for it.
 I took first place that day, leading to some rather confused teams from much larger schools.

 The Netware network that the school had was, as these generally were, itself isolated.
 There was no link to the Internet or anything like it.
 Several schools across three local counties eventually invested in a fiber-optic network linking them together.
 This built a larger, but still closed, network.
 Its primary purpose was to allow students to be exposed to a wider variety of classes at high schools.
 Participating schools had an “ITV room”, outfitted with cameras and mics.
 So students at any school could take classes offered over ITV at other schools.
 For instance, only my school taught German classes, so people at any of those participating schools could take German.
 It was an early “Zoom room.”
 But alongside the TV signal, there was enough bandwidth to run some Netware frames.
 By about 1995 or so, this let one of the schools purchase some CD-ROM software that was made available on a file server and could be accessed by any participating school.
 Nice!
 But Netware was mainly about file and printer sharing; there wasn’t even a facility like email, at least not on our deployment.